-Learning Outcomes: Learning Outcomes: By the end of this course, all students should have a solid understanding of both the mathematical theory of linear regression analysis and its application in the form of a data analysis tool.
-Students should be prepared to show their understanding of the above through
+Learning Outcomes: By the end of this course, all students should have a solid understanding of both the mathematical theory of GLMs, as well as their application in the form of data analysis.
+The course will also focus on the applications of LMMs, GLMMs and GAMs in real life scenarios.
+Students should be prepared to show their understanding of the above through: